ocodo/.emacs.d/plugins/realtime-emacs-markdown-view/README.md

     bundle install

-(from the `~/.emacs.d/plugins/realtime-emacs-markdown-view` folder)
+From the `~/.emacs.d/plugins/realtime-emacs-markdown-view` folder

 ### Usage

-When you want to turn previewing on in an `markdown-mode` buffer do the following:
+When you want to turn previewing on in a `markdown-mode` buffer do the
+following:

 From emacs:

     M-x realtime-emacs-markdown-view-mode

-Which should also open in the default browser:
+Then open in a web browser (with Javascript enabled):

     http://localhost:5021/

 Any activity in the Emacs markdown buffer will trigger an update in the browser page.

-### Troubleshooting

-Sinatra uses a gem called `eventmachine` which uses native extensions, this can prove a bit troublesome when run from Emacs, (note: only if you have multiple versions of ruby installed.)

-Open an issue in this repo if you have problems.